Brand Names: Azelex, Finacea, Finacea Plus, Finevin

 Clean the affected area with a mild soap or a soap-free cleansing lotion and pat dry with a soft towel.
 Apply the medication as directed.

-It may take up 4 weeks or longer before your symptoms improve.
-Keep using the medication as directed and tell your doctor if your symptoms do not improve after 12 weeks of treatment.
+Your symptoms may not improve for up to 4 weeks.
+Call your doctor if your symptoms do not improve after 12 weeks of treatment.

 What happens if I miss a dose?